 Manage when automatic updates reboot your machine

 You can’t permanently turn off automatic updates in Windows 10, but you can manage when your machine reboots after installing an update.
-That way, you can at least make sure your machine doesn’t restart during your workday or whenever is least convenient.
+That way, you can at least make sure your machine doesn’t restart during your workday or at an inconvenient time.
 Here’s how:

 Step 5: Finally, you can defer system upgrades for a period of time if you so choose, or pause them temporarily.
 Keep in mind that there are separate settings for major updates, like the October 2018 Update, and for quality updates like security updates.

-You can also use this menu to make other adjustments to the way updates are applied, including whether they’re automatic or manually triggered and even the option to pause them entirely.
+You can also use this menu to make other adjustments to the way updates are applied, including whether they’re automatic or manually triggered.
+You even have the option to pause them entirely.